Stars turning out at Alty for little Rio, bravest of the brave

-In early April this year, little Rio Spurr’s stomach ache was put down to constipation.
+In early April last year, little Rio Spurr’s stomach ache was put down to constipation.
 A few days later, after he was violently ill, it was thought the problem could be an obstruction that may need surgery.

 Soon after, the search for an answer ended with the shattering news that Rio had cancer.
 Worse still, it was an incredibly rare variant, one that is likely to reoccur and is resistant to traditional methods of combating the disease.

 With unimaginable bravery for a four-year old, Rio has since undergone a four-hour operation, scans under sedation and countless rounds of chemotherapy and radiotherapy.

 Months of further chemo lie ahead, but the worry for his parents, former Blackburn and Preston defender Tommy Spurr and his wife Chloe, is that, should the condition persist or return, they may have reached the end of the road - in this country, at least.

 The only remaining hope would be the costly option of seeking alternative treatments or clinical trials abroad, a possible route to a cure for Rio but an expensive one.